The mission of the Custodial Services Department is to:

 - Focus on the people being served while valuing the needs of the persons in service and nourishing the importance of the capital investment already in place while employing and safeguarding the state-of-the-art equipment.

-The custodial department has a manager of operations and services (Michael Whitlock); three custodial supervisors (James Dierkhising, Sandi Kloss, Ralph Shay); and full time custodians (Amy Dobmeier, Donna Forster, Tymon Gouker, Randy Husmann, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Tammy Rademacher, Jenny Rau, Bev Rohe, Robin Sand, Sandy Scheil, Danielle Schwagel, Pete Schwegel, Joan Stangler, Jane Stodolka, Joann Timp, and Pam Wilder); and approximately 45 student employees.
+The custodial department is managed by Ralph Shay and has three custodial supervisors (James Dierkhising, Sandi Kloss, Ralph Shay); and full time custodians (Deedra Deuhs, Amy Dobmeier, Donna Forster, Tymon Gouker, Amy Hansen, Randy Husmann, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Jenny Rau, Bev Rohe, Danielle Schwagel, Pete Schwegel, Jason Smith, Joan Stangler, and Jane Stodolka); and approximately 45 student employees.